Bhutan

 Tipping

-In Bhutan, tipping is supposed to be optional, but the truth is that in recent years it is something that most guides, drivers, hotels and others involved in tourist services expect.
+In Bhutan, tipping is supposed to be entirely optional, but the truth is that in recent years it has become something that most guides, drivers, hotels and other people involved in tourist services expect.

 Mobile and internet